tustin2121/James_Somerton_Transcripts/_videos/AlyJl0ddcPs.md

 <compare>
 <james>

-While other characters who are aware of spirits believe that not all spirits are malevolent, they hold the caveat that — because *some* are dangerous, that we must be suspicious of all of them.
+While other characters who are aware of spirits believe that not all spirits are malevolent, they hold the caveat that — because *some* are dangerous, that we must be suspicious of all <ins>of them</ins>.
 Asako simply does not have this outlook.
 Instead, showing a willingness to allow the spirit to show its true colours.
 Just as she affords that same opportunity to the-thing-that-replaced-Hikaru.

 Noticing for the first time that she can see him differently than others, the-thing-that-replaced-Hikaru tries to show her his true form, that which he can only describe to Yoshiki.
 Perhaps she can see him for what he truly is, stripped of the physical form.
 He does, after all, repeatedly mention that spirits are lonely, and long to be seen — is he truly so different?